Escape to the Grandeur of a Stately Home

 Walk down the woodland path at the edge of the estate and you will emerge onto the pristine sands of Priory Bay.
 This beach is renowned as one of the best in the UK.

-With no direct road access and large areas privately owned, this is the perfect secluded destination for a relaxing summer holiday.
-Even at the height of the season, you'll find that the tree-lined sands are quiet and peaceful.
+With no direct road access, this is the perfect secluded destination for a relaxing summer holiday.
 The gentle slope into the sheltered eastern waters of the Solent makes this perfect for swimming and sunbathing.

 Over 1000 years of history have created a unique architectural and historical legacy at Priory Bay.
 Palaeolithic remains and ancient artefacts, such as Stone Age axes (over 345,000 years old) have been found on the estate.
 The 14th century portal provides an imposing entrance to the hotel and its many period features.
 However, the monastery which once dominated the site dates back to long before the Domesday Book.
 The two thatched barns are the oldest surviving buildings; at nearly 1,000 years old, they were part of the original Priory Farm.
 The imposing Tithe Barn, now an atmospheric ruin, was originally constructed in the 13th century, then reconstructed in 1749.